How to Rank Numbers in Google Sheets Using Sparklines

 Insert a Basic Bar Chart Sparkline

-Let’s insert a sparkling in row 2 to begin.
+We’ll insert a sparkline in row 2 to begin.
+Select cell C2 and enter the following formula:

 =SPARKLINE(B2,{"charttype","bar"})